 Electrical Problem with GFCI Outlet in Kitchen

-What would cause problems with outlets in the kitchen that would sporadically shut down and minutes later power would resume?
+How to Fix a Problem with a GFCI Outlet: What would cause a problem with outlets in the kitchen that would sporadically shut down and minutes later power would resume?

 Problem with a GFCI Outlet